cj0x39e/flutter_confetti/README.md

         textStyle: GoogleFonts.notoColorEmoji()));
 ```

-Or you can use any emoji fonts you want:
+Or use any emoji fonts you want:

 1. Download the font and add it to your pubspec.yaml.